2 Kings 18

 2 Kings 18:1-8Hezekiah the Reformer

 1Now it came to pass in the third year of Hoshea son of Elah king of Israel, that Hezekiah the son of Ahaz king of Judah began to reign.
 2Twenty and five years old was he when he began to reign; and he reigned twenty and nine years in Jerusalem.
-His mother's name also was Abi the daughter of Zachariah.
-3And he did that which was right in the sight of the Lord, according to all that David his father had done.
+His mother’s name also was Abi, the daughter of Zachariah.
+3And he did that which was right in the sight of the LORD, according to all that David his father did.

 4He removed the high places, and brake the images, and cut down the groves, and brake in pieces the brasen serpent that Moses had made: for unto those days the children of Israel did burn incense to it: and he called it Nehushtan.

 This is one of the boldest religious reforms in Scripture.
 The brazen serpent was not a human invention or a foreign import.
 God Himself had commanded Moses to make it (Numbers 21:8-9).
 It had been venerated for centuries.
 To destroy it - to do what amounts to desecrating an ancient holy thing - requires a king who understands something: that the holiness of an object is conditional on how it is used.
-If God's people have begun to worship the object rather than God, then the object becomes an obstacle to faith and must be removed, no matter how sacred its history.
+If God's people have begun to worship the object and set it in the place that belongs to God, then the object becomes an obstacle to faith and must be removed, no matter how sacred its history.

-5He trusted in the Lord God of Israel; so that after him was none like him among all the kings of Judah, nor any that were before him.
-6For he clave to the Lord, and departed not from following him, but kept his commandments which the Lord commanded by the hand of Moses.
-7And the Lord was with him; and he prospered whithersoever he went forth: and he rebelled against the king of Assyria, and served him not.
-8He smote the Philistines, even unto Gaza, and the borders thereof, from the watch tower to the fenced city.
+5He trusted in the LORD God of Israel; so that after him was none like him among all the kings of Judah, nor any that were before him.
+6For he clave to the LORD, and departed not from following him, but kept his commandments, which the LORD commanded Moses.
+7And the LORD was with him; and he prospered whithersoever he went forth: and he rebelled against the king of Assyria, and served him not.
+8He smote the Philistines, even unto Gaza, and the borders thereof, from the tower of the watchmen to the fenced city.

 The text uses strong language: Hezekiah "rebelled against the king of Assyria."
 Assyria is the empire of the moment, the superpower against which smaller kingdoms dare not rebel.
 Yet Hezekiah does.
 He stops paying tribute.
 He breaks free from the vassal status his father had accepted.
 And the text affirms this as a consequence of his trust in the Lord: "the Lord was with him; and he prospered whithersoever he went forth."
 The sequence is crucial: trust in God first, then the courage to act, then God's blessing follows.